officelearn/azure-docs.sv-se/articles/iot-edge/how-to-install-iot-edge-linux.md

 ## <a name="next-steps"></a>Nästa steg

-Nu när du har en IoT Edge enhet som har installerats med körnings miljön kan du [distribuera IoT Edge moduler](how-to-deploy-modules-portal.md).
+Now that you have an IoT Edge device provisioned with the runtime installed, you can [deploy IoT Edge modules](how-to-deploy-modules-portal.md).

-Om du har problem med IoT Edge runtime-installationen kan du kolla in [fel söknings](troubleshoot.md) sidan.
+If you are having problems with the IoT Edge runtime installing properly, check out the [troubleshooting](troubleshoot.md) page.

-Om du vill uppdatera en befintlig installation till den senaste versionen av IoT Edge, se [uppdatera IoT Edge Security daemon och runtime](how-to-update-iot-edge.md).
+To update an existing installation to the newest version of IoT Edge, see [Update the IoT Edge security daemon and runtime](how-to-update-iot-edge.md).